Markourai/DomoticzSuez/README.md

 # DomoticzVeolia
-Domoticz plugin to retrieve information on toutsurmoneau website (Veolia)
+Domoticz plugin to retrieve information on toutsurmoneau website (Suez)